Tuesday, November 17, 2015

 PCT: What’s the next big project or initiative for NPMA?

 Ives: There is no grand new initiative for me to espouse — although certainly getting a successful transition accomplished with the right individual is obviously a key priority.
 But I also want to say that I think that we have an opportunity this year to benefit hugely as a membership base from the work that is gone into improving, enhancing, and developing the new database.
 Among the key initiatives for past presidents Laura Simpson, Kevin Pass, and Billy Tesh has been to try and help our members become more aware of what they have in their association membership.
 It’s been said many times that so many of our 7,000 members don’t know everything that is available to them as members of the association.
-And there’s a percentage that don’t even realize that they are members of our association because they come in through a state program, which was what they really joined.
-So many of us are very close to our own state, local and city associations but haven’t studied NPMA’s offerings.
+And there’s a percentage that doesn’t even realize that they are members of our association because they come in through a state program, which was what they really joined.
+So many of us are very close to our own state, local, and city associations but haven’t studied NPMA’s offerings.

 With the database and what that will enable us to do in terms of outreach, our members are going to get a lot more information, hopefully in ways that make sense to them and fit their needs.
-For example, the ability for members to manage their own account is a big one.
+For example, the ability for members to manage their own accounts is a big one.
 Members will be able to manage their profile and their own interests and subscriptions.
 I am not one prone to overpromising benefits — and I'm not saying that everything will be flawless, it never is, but you don’t grow unless you’ve made some mistakes.
 But the outcome will be something that will be really positive for our members.

 Written by: Jodi Dorsch